-Meals are unavailable during the holiday unless the full-board rate has been paid and meals prebooked (at least 24 hours before).
+Meals are unavailable outside term time unless the full-board rate has been paid and meals prebooked (at least 24 hours before).
 Please check the cost with the Conference and Housekeeping Manager.
 No meals are available when the college is closed at Christmas and Easter.